frasertweedale/notes-redhat/design/freeipa-security-domains.rst

 As part of the upgrade process:

-- The schema will have to be updated.
+- The schema will be updated.

-- Essential security domains (if there ends up being any - there might not) will be have to be created, and any essential certificates will have to be issued.
+- Any essential/default security domains will be created, and relevant certificates issued.

 Tests